giuliandrimba/nu/README.md

 All the ES6 code will be converted to ES5 syntax and CJS pattern.

-You can even mix all these features and have some files written in coffeescript, es6 and es5 syntax... what a mess!

 ## Stylesheets

 At the moment, this boilerplate only supports [Stylus](http://learnboost.github.io/stylus/) and CSS (as stylus support plain CSS).